Le Cleiss

 Facilitating International Mobility

-For persons living or residing outside the country which habitually provides their social security cover, these legislative texts enable: the exemption from residence conditions and waiting period requirements for those entitled to benefits; the totalization of acquired rights taking into consideration all working periods performed in the States concerned when retirement or survivor’s pension is to be paid; the exportation of pensions; and, as required and under certain conditions, the continuing applicability of the sending country’s labour laws for those posted to the territory of another contracting State.
+For persons living or residing outside the country which habitually provides their social security cover, these legislative texts enable: the exemption from residence conditions and waiting period requirements for access to benefits; the totalization of acquired rights taking into consideration all working periods performed in all States concerned when retirement or survivor's pension is to be paid; the exportation of pensions; and, as required and under certain conditions, the continuing applicability of the sending country's labor laws for workers posted to another contracting State.

 Facilitating Social Security